Deltares-research/FloodsAndHealthTool/docs/overview.rst

 What is The Floods and Health Tool?
 ----------------------

-The Floods and Health tool is capable of simulating the infection risk of specific waterborne diseases in a population that is exposed to floodings.
+The Floods and Health tool is capable of simulating the infection risk of specific waterborne diseases in a population that is exposed to floods.
 It performs spatial analysis of floods and population density data in order to identify areas and exposure groups (children/adults) that are at risk of infection through pathogens in the floodwater.
 The aim of the tool is to show the distribution of the population in areas affected by floods, and how different flood levels are likely to affect the risk of infection with a given pathogen for different exposure groups.
-The infection risk and burden of disease are calculated using a Quantitative microbial risk assessment (QMRA) approach.
+The infection risk and likeliness to get ill are calculated using a Quantitative microbial risk assessment (QMRA) approach.

 .. figure:: ./figures/WorkflowFloodshealth.jpg
    :width: 900px